MagniteEngineering/FLoC-Server-FKA-Gatekeeper-/README.md

 member=true

-then to the gatekeeper, if the browser does not have a set id in LS the gatekeeper will return one.
+then to the gatekeeper, if the browser does not have a setUserID in LS the gatekeeper will return one.

 ```
 {